-Coordinate, lead, and manage the Humanities and Social Sciences Library staff team on a day-to-day basis and liaise with teaching and administrative staff at a senior level in the faculties of Arts, Education, Management, and Religious Studies to ensure that the needs of users are well understood and responded to proactively.
+Coordinate, lead, and manage the Humanities and Social Sciences Library staff team on a day-to-day basis and liaise with teaching and administrative staff at a senior level in the faculties of Arts, Education, and Management to ensure that the needs of users are well understood and responded to proactively.

 - Master of Library and Information Studies, McGill University, 2002